SolanaFloor/sf-info/README.md

 Working on fetching on-chain transactions now.
 But since there is no standard we're working on parsing listings/delistings, bids and sales for each and every market out there.

 ## Accomplishments that I'm proud of
 Successfully querying the blockchain for the correct data and processing them into useful visualizations.
 The overall acceptance of the project in the community has been amazing and all the projects that want to get listed on my site.
-Even Anatoly talked about it, which I'm exceptionally proud of: https://twitter.com/aeyakovenko/status/1446883293194903552
+Even Anatoly talked about it: https://twitter.com/aeyakovenko/status/1446883293194903552

+SolanaFloor is also the official Bonfida data analytics platform which I'm very proud of: https://bonfida.medium.com/solanafloor-now-has-an-analytics-dashboard-for-solana-name-service-9baef31d427d

 Also the Shi Guardians NFT collection I've launched to get access to SolanaFloor Pro.